fortrabbit/help/docs/bounced-payments.md

 For clients with less than 6 invoices or when the credit card processor reports possible fraud or the Account looks suspicious: We might delete the App after the first bounced invoice (we will retry) or if the client fails to respond to our e-mails.

-For long term clients with more than 6 paid invoices and at least 2 bounced invoices (we will retry) in a row or a total of 4 unpaid invoices: Before deletion we will attempt to write a personal e-mails, beside the automated ones.
+For long term clients with more than €/$30 monthly recurring revenue and more than 6 paid invoices and at least 2 bounced invoices (we will retry) in a row or a total of 3 unpaid invoices: Before deletion we will attempt to write a personal e-mails, beside the automated ones.
 We will also try to contact everyone involved in the Company or project.
 We might delete Apps when there was no reply on our attempts to reach out.

 In any case, with 3 open invoices in a row and no reply: We will immediately delete Apps.

 For clients with invoices higher than 1k different rules might apply.

 ## Paying open invoices

 Open invoices can be found in the Dashboard.
 Login to our Dashboard &gt; follow the instructions in the "open invoices" warning.
 Credit card payments are done immediately.
 SEPA direct payments are delayed.
 If your credit card has insufficient funds at the time of charging, we may try to charge it again during the month.

 ## No refunds